williamgarland/accele/aclc/docs/SPEC.md

 ## Protocols
 ### 1.0.1 - Integer literals
 Integer literals can be written in four different bases: base-16, base-10, base-8, and base-2.
 Base-10 is the default, written as a sequence of one or more of the digits 0-9.
 Base-16 is written with a preceeding `0x` or `0X`, followed by one or more hexadecimal digits.
 Base-8 is written with a preceeding `0o` or `0O`, followed by one or more octal digits.
 Base-2 is written with a preceeding `0b` or `0B`, followed by one or more binary digits.
-Unless otherwise casted, all integer literals are assumed to be the `Int` type.
+Unless otherwise cast, all integer literals are assumed to be the `Int` type.

 #### Grammar
 | Type | Grammar |